factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/bootstapping.md

 In order to fulfill the above requirements, we could imaging to just add the new projection as a different class to our application, deploy, wait for it to catch up, flip a toggle and remove the old projection in the next deployment.

-Easy.

-There are some drawbacks, though:
+There are some drawbacks with this approach, though:

 #### You may run out of good names